IIT-MACHINE-LEARNING-AREEB-CARMEN/CS584/README.md

   b. feature visualization + MFCC feature extraction + build, train save and plot results on classical models
 4. trained_models contains:
   a. some classical pretrained models .sav files
+5. Deep_learning_models contain all the deep learning models and their assoicated code.